asyylz/PatientAppointment-App/README.md

 <body>
     <header>
         <h1>Patient Appointment Booking App</h1>
-        <p>The Patient Appointment System is a modern, efficient web application designed to streamline the process of
+        <p>The Patient Appointment System is a modern, efficient full-stack web application designed to streamline the
-            managing patient appointments in healthcare facilities.
-Built with cutting-edge technologies, this system offers a user-friendly interface for both patients and healthcare providers, enhancing the overall appointment scheduling experience.</p>
+            process of managing patient appointments in healthcare facilities.
+Built with cutting-edge technologies for both frontend and backend, this system offers a user-friendly interface for both patients and healthcare providers, enhancing the overall appointment scheduling experience.</p>
     </header>
     <section id="table-of-contents">
         <h2>Table of Contents</h2>